Panama's Darien Lowlands: Canopy Camp: Jan 18—26, 2014

 VENT is proud to have once again pioneered tours to what is certain to become one of Central America’s “must visit” birding destinations.

-Single-site tour (except for first and last nights in Panama City) with no internal flights; mostly short drives, except for four-hour-drive to and from Panama City at the beginning (broken up with birding en route) and end of the trip; comfortable accommodations in luxury tented-camp (private bathrooms), with good food and cold drinks; birding on-site or at various locales within short drive of camp; most birding along gravel roads or trails of easy to moderate grade.
+Single-site tour (except for first and last nights in Panama City) with no internal flights; mostly short drives, except for four-hour-drive to and from Panama City at the beginning (broken up with birding en route) and end of the trip; comfortable accommodations in luxury tented-camp (private bathrooms), with good food and cold drinks; birding on-site or at various locales within short drive of camp; most birding along gravel roads or trails of easy to moderate grade, except for the main camp trail, which includes some steeper sections.
+Hikes to staked-out Harpy Eagle nests may be much longer, but are still likely to be along relatively flat trails of easy grade.